michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 For period 2, we have two options:

+- Optimal method: Prioritize including the loan with the higher interest rate first, up to the $750,000 limit.
 - Average method: Combine the balances and interests of both loans and apply the same formula to the combined amounts.
-- Optimal method: Prioritize including the loan with the higher interest rate first, up to the $750,000 limit.

 After calculating the qualified interest for each period, we sum them to obtain the yearly total.

 Since spreadsheets are accidentally [Turing complete][turing]{:target="_blank"}, we developed a Google Sheets tool to automate the calculation.
 You simply enter the input data (highlighted in purple), and the results appear automatically (highlighted in blue).

-The image below demonstrates a calculation using the optimal method:
+The image below demonstrates a sample calculation:

 <img src="/assets/images/20250426-google-sheets.png"/>